A/N: See the end of the chapter for some info and fun facts!

 “Shit,” Leandros said.

-“Don’t worry about Miskatos, just get Egil out of here.
+“Don’t worry about Histrios, just get Egil out of here.
 I’ll handle everything else.”

 Leandros laughed humorlessly.
-It wasn’t often he surprised Devikra, and he took no pleasure in it, this time.
+It wasn’t often he surprised Devikra, and this time, he took no pleasure in it.
+“Get him out of here?
+Dev, he was arrested for murder.”

 Devikra’s dark eyes went wide.
-They reminded Leandros of Roman’s, occasionally.
+Sometimes, they reminded him of Roman’s.
 They were the same color, had the same inscrutable depth.
 “Miskatos?” she whispered.

 “It happened a few hours ago.
 Roman arrived at the scene just a minute before everyone else — it didn’t look good.
 But I think they were bound to blame him the minute they saw the Enforcer brand on his wrist.”